podondra/gym-rl/surveys/reinforcement-learning.md

 Previous sections show how to improve a policy a how to compute it value function.
 This process can be repeated.
-Each policy is guearanteed to be strict improvement unless it is already optimal.
+Each policy is guaranteed to be strict improvement unless it is already optimal.
 This algorithm is called *policy iteration*: